 WFA 4323/6323.
 WILDLIFE NUTRITION AND PHYSIOLOGY.
-(3) Pre-requisite: BIO 1134 and BIO 1144, or consent of instructor).
-Two hour lecture.
-Four hour laboratory, alternate weeks.
-Nutrition
+(3) Prerequisite: BIO 1134 and BIO 1144, or consent of instructor).
 Two hour lecture.
 Four hour laboratory, alternate weeks.
 Nutrition and physiology of aquatic and terrestrial wildlife, with emphasis on understanding life history strategies and functional adaptations to habitat and environmental variation.
 Spring Semesters of Odd Years.